- Name: Human Anatomy and Physiology I

 - Discipline: Biology

-Offers detailed study of cellular functions and the integumentary, skeletal, muscular, and nervous systems.
-Primarily for physical education, pre‐nursing and other pre‐health majors.
+Offers detailed study of histology and the integumentary, skeletal, muscular, and nervous systems.
+Primary for physical education, pre-nursing and other pre-health majors.
+Three hours lecture/three hours laboratory.
 NOTE: For programs that require BIOL 223 and 224, both courses must be completed at the same institution if taken outside Nevada.
-May be repeated a maximum of two times within the last five years.

 II.
 Course Objectives and Linkage to General Education Program